kozh-0/kozh-0/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Frontend developer with **3.5+ years** of experience in React, Typescript, Node.js who can:
+I'm a Frontend Developer with **3.5+ years** of experience in React, Typescript, Node.js.

-- Create modern, scalable and performant web-applications
-- Provide the best UX/UI possible
-- Productively communicate with team to achieve common goals

-Worked at **SberTech** and **Ufanet**, participated in hackathons, performed as a freelancer.
+Proficient in creating modern, scalable and performant web applications, building apps from scratch as a solo developer and in maintaining large projects in teams of up to 30 members, both remotely and on-site.
-Passionate about the full development cycle, from frontend to deployment.
-Enjoy learning new technologies and improving as a developer.
+Passionate about learning new technologies and continuously improving as a developer.

 ### Frontend stack:
 JavaScript, TypeScript, React, Next.js, Redux, SCSS, AntDesign, UIKit, Tailwind, Jotai, GraphQL, React Router, Tanstack Query, WebSocket, Jest, Figma, Leaflet, Docusaurus, i18n.